-In relation to Ordinary Resolutions 2 and 3, detailed information on these Directors (including information as set out in Appendix 7F of the Catalist Rules) can be found under the sections entitled "Board of Directors" and "Additional Information on Directors seeking re-election" in the Company's Annual Report 2020.
+In relation to Ordinary Resolutions 2 and 3, detailed information on these Directors (including information as set out in Appendix 7F of the Catalist Rules) can be found under the sections entitled "Board of Directors" and "Additional Information on Directors Seeking Re-Election" in the Company's Annual Report 2021.

-Ordinary Resolution 4 in relation to the Directors' fees
+Ordinary Resolution 4 in relation to the Directors' fee

-Resolution 4 is to approve the payment of Directors' fees of up to S\$120,000 for services to be rendered by the Independent Directors of the Board as well as on various Board Committees for the financial year ending 31 December 2021.
+Resolution 4 is to approve the payment of Directors' fees of up to S\$120,000 for services to be rendered by the Independent Directors of the Board as well as on various Board Committees for the financial year ending 31 December 2022.
 Upon approval, the fee shall be made payable to the Directors on a half-yearly basis.